FIUSdevelopment/discordjs-command-handler/README.md

 ## Discord intents calculator
 This thing is disabled.
+## Discord client creator
+This thing is disabled.

 ## Help:
 If You need help do not esitate to contact me in the support server (https://bit.ly/fius) or open an issue.